German government response to the COVID-19 pandemic: April 2021

-In an open letter, the leaders of the Society for Aerosol Research criticised measures that focus on restricting outdoor activity.
-They said protection against infection must take place above all where people spend time indoors, because "the transmission of the SARS-CoV-2 viruses takes place almost without exception indoors."

 A national mourning day for the nearly 80,000 fatalities of the coronavirus in Germany was held on 18 April.
 President Steinmeier and chancellor Merkel attended a memorial service at Kaiser Wilhelm Memorial Church in the morning.

 A change in the Infection Protection Act was signed into law on 22 April.
 Taking effect on 24 April and valid until 30 June, it curtailed the powers of individual states in the case of high incidence rates via a so-called "emergency brake".
 Plans for the amendment had first been announced on 9 April.
 The German physicians' union Marburger Bund had pressed for speedy passing of the amendment.
 The emergency brake mandated that if the seven-day incidence remains above 100 over three consecutive days, then local authorities must restrict personal contacts to one household and at most one other person, with exceptions; impose a curfew from 10:00 p.m. until 5:00 a.m. the following day, with exceptions for walking or jogging alone until midnight; and mandate non-essential shops to require their customers to have a negative test result, and operate on appointment basis only.
 If the incidence is above 150, only pre-ordered goods would be allowed to be picked up.
-If the incidence is above 165, lose in-person teaching at school will be suspended, with exceptions possible.
+If the incidence is above 165, close in-person teaching at school will be suspended, with exceptions possible.
 The discussion of the law on 21 April was accompanied by protests in Berlin, in which several thousand participated.

-In late April, over 50 German actors made social media posts, under the slogan #allesdichtmachen (close everything), which mocked the COVID-19 restrictions.
-The German Cultural Council considered the action "unhelpful"; several actors distanced themselves from it, while some of those who participated withdrew their videos and expressed regret to the victims of the pandemic.